 Clearly the first port of call for any licence conversion queries is the information published on this website.
 Where that doesn’t provide the answer, the BGA office staff are always happy to help.

 The BGA office deals with sailplane pilot licence conversion applications as soon as they arrive.
-The entire process from receipt of application to CAA issue and delivery can take anything from a couple of weeks for a straightforward application, to somewhat longer where the applicant is an examiner, in which case it gets a bit complicated at the CAA end.
+The entire process from receipt of application to CAA issue and delivery can take anything from three weeks for a straightforward application, to somewhat longer where the applicant is an examiner, in which case it gets a bit complicated at the CAA end.